confluentinc/ksql/docs/operate-and-deploy/schema-inference-with-id.md

 #### Schema Inference Type Handling

 ksqlDB supports `null` value to be used in `KEY` and `VALUE` columns.
-This means if a field in the physical schema is a required type, it will be translated to an optional type in logical schema.
-This has subtle implication for data serialization which is explained in below section.
+This means if a field in the physical schema is a required type, it will be translated to an optional type in the logical schema.
+This has subtle implication for data serialization which is explained in the below section.

 !!! important
 For unsupported types in physical schema, ksqlDB will ignore them and continue translating supported